-\subparagraph*{Overall amortized scheme.} The algorithm will successively consider pairs $\stratum_\ell(L,i)$ and $\stratum_\ell(L,i+1)$ of contiguous strata, and run two processes in parallel: the first process simply enumerates a previously prepared sequence of edit scripts that gives a~$3d$-ordering of the $i$-th stratum, while the second process computes the sequences for the next strata (and of course imposing that the endpoints of the sequences are close).
-We initialize this by computing in an arbitrary way a $3d$-ordering for the first stratum.
+\subparagraph*{Overall amortized scheme.} The algorithm will consider the strata of the input language~$L$ and will run two processes in parallel: the first process simply enumerates a previously prepared sequence of edit scripts that gives a~$3d$-ordering of some stratum, while the second process computes the sequences for subsequent strata (and of course imposing that the endpoints of the sequences for contiguous strata are sufficiently close).

-The challenging part is to prepare efficiently the sequence on the $(i+1)$-th stratum, and in particular to build a data structure that represents it.
-We will require of our algorithm that it processes each stratum in \emph{amortized linear time}.
-Formally, letting $N_j \colonequals |\stratum_\ell(L, j)|$ be the number of words of the $j$-th stratum for all $j\geq 1$, there is a constant $C \in \NN$ such that, after having run for $C \sum_{j=1}^i N_j$ steps, the algorithm is done processing the $i$-th stratum.
+The challenging part is to prepare efficiently the sequences for all strata, and in particular to build a data structure that represents the strata.
+We will require of our algorithm that it processes each stratum in \emph{amortized linear time} in its size.
+Formally, letting $N_j \colonequals |\stratum_\ell(L, j)|$ be the number of words of the $j$-th stratum for all $j\geq 1$, there is a value $C \in \NN$ that is exponential in~$|A|$ such that, after having run for $C \sum_{j=1}^i N_j$ steps, the algorithm is done processing the $i$-th stratum.
 Note that this is weaker than processing each separate stratum in linear time: the algorithm can go faster to process some strata and spend this spared time later so that some later strata are processed arbitrarily slowly relative to their size.

-If we can achieve amortized linear time, then the overall algorithm runs in constant-delay.
-To see why, notice that the prepared sequence for the $i$-th stratum has length at least its size~$N_i$, and we can show that the size $N_{i+1}$ of the next stratum is within a constant factor of~$N_i$ (this actually holds for any infinite regular language and does not use interchangeability):
+If we can achieve amortized linear time, then the overall algorithm runs with bounded delay.
+To see why, notice that the prepared sequence for the $i$-th stratum has length at least its size~$N_i$, and we can show that the size $N_{i+1}$ of the next stratum is within a factor of~$N_i$ that only depends on~$L$ (this actually holds for any infinite regular language and does not use interchangeability):

 \begin{lemma} Letting $C_A \colonequals (k+1)|\Sigma|^{\ell+k+1}$, for all $i \geq 1$ we have $N_i /C_A \leq N_{i+1} \leq C_A N_i$. \end{lemma}